Today: 10:00 AM - 5:00 PM

 Past programs include a Marine Biology Series, Marine Animal Adaptations, Marine Life Study Cruise, Shark Anatomy & Evolution and more.

-This focused day makes available to homeschool students many of the educational classroom programs regularly presented to traditional school groups by Aquarium educators!
+Homeschool families can take a special educational dive into the marine world through discounted admission and grade-appropriate programs during “Homeschool Day” in The Maritime Aquarium!
+This focused day makes available to homeschool students many of the educational classroom programs regularly presented to traditional school groups by Aquarium educators.

 Children (ages 3-12): $16

 Seniors (ages 65+): $20

 To receive the "Homeschool Day" discount please use the promo code 'hsday20' when checking out online.
 Admission includes an IMAX film.

 Discounted Aquarium admission is required for all program participants and caregivers unless the family has an active Aquarium membership.
 Discounted Aquarium admission is available for online purchase until March 12, 2020.
 Regular admission prices will be charged on the day of the event.